Ch!pz: Career

-In April 2006, they released a new single in the Netherlands, Gangstertown.
-Two months after the release of the single, that peaked at number five in the Dutch Top 40, an EP was also released, Past:Present:Future (Part 1).
-Also, a music video was shot for Waikiki Beach, but was not released on the single.
-In late September, their latest single, One Day When I Grow Up was released.
-The single entered the Dutch charts at number 29 and climbed up to peak at number seven.
+In April 2006, they released a new single in the Netherlands, "Gangstertown".
+Two months after its release, the single peaked at number five on the Dutch Top 40.
+An EP was also released, Past:Present:Future (Part 1).
+Also, a music video was shot for "Waikiki Beach", but was not released on the single.
+In late September, the single "One Day When I Grow Up" was released.
+It entered the Dutch charts at number 29 and climbed up to a peak of number seven.
 A second EP, Past:Present:Future (Part 2), was released in November 2006.

-"Cowboy" was released in the United Kingdom on 12 February 2007, while Ch!pz in Black was slated for a 26 March release.
+Four years after its original Dutch release, "Cowboy" was released in the United Kingdom on 12 February 2007, while "Ch!pz in Black" was originally slated for a 26 March release.

-In December 2007, they released a new song, Make a Big Splash.
-After that, they made a TV programme titled Chipz Dance Xperienz, in which they showed their choreographies.
+In December 2007, they released a new song, "Make a Big Splash".
+After, they appeared on a TV programme titled Chipz Dance Xperienz, in which they showed their choreographies.
 To support the programme, in September 2008, they released CDX (Chipz Dance Xperienz).

-Ch!pz continued to tour during 2009 and 2010, their final concert was on 27 November 2010.
+Ch!pz continued to tour during 2009 and 2010; their final concert was on 27 November 2010.
 During this time, there were plans for a new album, The New Adventures of Ch!pz, and a new single was in the works.
-But the management didn't think a new 'Ch!pz' album would be successful, so future releases were cancelled.
+But the management did not assume a new Ch!pz album would be successful, so future releases were cancelled.

-The band members tried to legally acquire rights to the "Ch!pz" name but were unsuccessful.
+The group members tried to legally acquire rights to the "Ch!pz" name, but were unsuccessful.
 They then disbanded on 1 January 2011, with the official announcement following on 3 January 2011.

-Comeback
+Reunion

 On 23 October 2018, the group reunited with the same members as before.
 They said they wanted to make a comeback in the music industry after an April fools joke that was well received by many fans.

 Worldwide viral

-In April 2022, Ch!pz went worldwide viral on TikTok with the song "1001 Arabian Nights".
-The song originally released in 2004 appeared in several videos on TikTok in October 2022 in which people performed a new dance to the song, in response to this, the pop group posted a video on November 19, 2022 on their account in which they performed the old and new dance to the song.
-They then went worldwide viral; their video was viewed more than 15 million times in nine days, and more than 2.6 million new videos with their song were posted on the platform in eleven days.
-This brought a revival of the song and it reached the top spot on the "Viral charts" on Spotify in Australia, Austria, Singapore, Sweden, Denmark, Finland and Poland.
+In April 2022 (18 years later), Ch!pz went viral worldwide on TikTok with the song "1001 Arabian Nights".
+The song originally released in 2004 appeared in several videos on TikTok in October 2022 in which people performed a new dance to the song, in response to this, the pop group posted a video on 19 November 2022 on their account in which they performed the "old and new" dance to the song.
+This also went viral; their video was viewed more than 15 million times in nine days, and more than 2.6 million new videos with their song were posted on the platform in eleven days.
+This revival of the song made it reach the top spot on the Viral charts on Spotify in seven countries: Australia, Austria, Singapore, Sweden, Denmark, Finland and Poland.